aws-observability/observability-best-practices/docs/en/tools/slos.md

 # Service Level Objectives (SLOs)

-Is highly available and resilient applications an active business driver for your company**?**
+Are highly available and resilient applications an active business driver for your company**?**
 If the answer is ‘**yes**’, continue reading.

 Failures are a given and everything will eventually fail over time!
 This becomes an even more important lesson when you are building applications that need to scale.
-Here comes the important of SLOs.
+Here comes the importance of SLOs.

 SLOs measure an agreed-upon target for service availability based on critical end-user journeys.
 That agreed-upon target should be crafted around what matters to your customer / end-user.
 To build such a resilient eco-system, you should measure performance objectively and report reliability accurately using meaningful, realistic, and actionable SLOs.
 Now, let us get familiarized with key service level terminologies.